PerryBhandal/TinyProxyAuthorizer/README.md

 cp authorized.json.default authorized.json

-5) Create a virtual environment and install all dependencies.
+5) Create a virtual environment, activate it then install all dependencies.

-virtualenv venv; pip install -r requirements/production.txt
+virtualenv venv; source venv/bin/activate; pip install -r requirements/production.txt

 6) Start the application in a detachable screen on a user that has write privileges on /etc/tinyproxy.conf